All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Dosing for Patients With Diabetes

 The dosing schedule for tirzepatide is the same whether using Zepbound or Mounjaro: start at 2.5 mg weekly, increase by one dose level every 4 weeks, with maintenance doses of 5, 10, or 15 mg.
-However, for diabetes patients, the titration may be adjusted based on blood sugar response and interactions with other diabetes medications.
+But for diabetes patients, the titration may be adjusted based on blood sugar response and interactions with other diabetes medications.

 Key Dosing Considerations for Diabetes